DEF4LT-303/DEF4LT-303/README.md

 - ⚡ Fun fact: **I am trapped in 127.0.0.1**

-<h2 align="center">Current Knowledge</h2>
+<h2 align="left">Current Knowledge</h2>

-**NOTE:** Below is a list of things I've used in atleast one of my projects/work or learned at some point in my life.
-It doesn't mean I know everything about them but I do have first hand experience and is comfortable using them.
+These are the list of things that I am familiar with.
+It does not mean that I am fluent in all of them but I am comfortable with most of them.

 <!--START_SECTION:learn-->
 <h3><img height="20px" src="https://img.shields.io/badge/Database-979a9b"/></h3>